Master English 60 ECTS

 Prices

-All students must pay tuition fees.
-The prices of the different course types are listed below.
+All students are required to pay tuition fees.
+The prices for the different types of courses are listed below for the Spring 2026 semester.

 Q&A